-You can find out more about blood tests, their purpose and the way they are performed on the NHS Choices website .
+You can find out more about x-ray tests, how they are performed, their function and the risks by visiting the NHS Choices website .